johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 ```

 - `baseUrl` tells Cypress where the frontend is located.
-- `BACKEND_HOST` tells Cypress where the backend is located, which is used for [seeding the database](https://github.com/johnnymetz/cypress-docker-django-nextjs/blob/main/frontend/cypress/support/commands.js#L3).
+- `BACKEND_HOST` tells Cypress where the backend is located, which is a custom environment variable I'm using to [seed the database](https://github.com/johnnymetz/cypress-docker-django-nextjs/blob/main/frontend/cypress/support/commands.js#L3).
 - [`retries`](https://docs.cypress.io/guides/guides/test-retries) reduce test flakiness.

-Next, spin up your application:
+Next, spin up our application:

 ```
 docker compose up -d